osklunds/ImageResizer/README.md

 This is a Java tool for mapping/synchronizing a folder hierarchy into a new folder hierarchy with the following properties:
 - Only images and videos are kept
 - The exif date/time of images are prepended to their filename
-- The images gets down-scaled and compressed
+- The images get down-scaled and compressed
 - Only when something has changed is it transformed

 The image displays an example run